rsyslog/rsyslog/source/configuration/conf_formats.rst

 Rsyslog has evolved over several decades.
 For this reason it supports three different configuration formats ("languages"):

--  **sysklogd** - this is the plain old syslog.conf format, in use since the early days of system logging.
+-  :doc:`sysklogd <sysklogd_format>` - this is the plain old syslog.conf format, in use since
+   the early days of system logging.
 It is taught everywhere and still pretty useful for simple use cases.
 Note that some few constructs are no longer supported because they are incompatible with